GaragaNavadeep/msd/README.md

 # msd
-he is also known as capitan cool in my opinion he was a great capitan in world
+he is also known as capitan cool.

+in my opinion he was a great capitan in world.